ks982579/ksulldev-astro/src/pages/notes/data-science/data-processing.md

 + Feature Extraction
 	+ Data are represented by a number of fixed features which can be categorical, binary, or continuous.
 	+ **Data Feature**: (AKA variable) are aspects of the data like name, date, age, etc...
+	+ [Feature Extraction | Wiki](https://en.wikipedia.org/wiki/Feature_engineering) (Feature Engineering or Feature Discovery) is the process of extracting features from raw data.
+This is obtaining characteristics, properties, attributes, etc... even if it might not be significant to the model.
 + Correlation Analysis
 	+ To determine which pairs of data features have the highest degree of correlation.
 	+ One in a pair can often be removed from the feature set if highly correlated.